EvoHull/Tapirs/README.md

 ######## GS, cna you sort this out please? - Mike   ########

+#### SINTAX
+Sintax also needs its own database.

 ### Input wrangling

+The workflow assumes that input data has already been demultiplexed.

-Place all library directories within the "data/" directory (or edit path above), ensuring they follow the format "<library>.<sample>.<read>.fastq.gz".
+Place all library directories within the "data/01_demultiplexed/" directory (or edit path above), ensuring they follow the format "data/01_demultiplexed/<library>/<sample>.<read>.fastq.gz".

 ### Wildcard generation

 <insert command to run script to create tsvs for samples>

-$ bash wildcarding.sh
+$ bash scripts/wildcarding.sh

 ### Config setup